gnulnx/anouman/README.md

     anouman --vm test1

 This command uses vagrant to create and spin up a virtual machine in a directory called test1.
-As part of the process it created a user *anouman* with sudo privileges and password *anouman*.
-To login use:
+As part of the process it created a user/pass *anouman/anouman* with sudo privileges.
+Login with:

     ssh anouman@192.168.100.100  # Password *anouman*